Who Writes The Songs That Make Those Old Blokes Cry: 1980s Tearjerkers

 Downtown Croydon, yesterday

-I don’t know if it was sparked by reading MOJO’s recent article about the 40th anniversary of the Sex Pistols’ Never Mind The Bollocks, but everything’s going punk round my way at the moment.
+I don’t know if it was sparked by reading MOJO’s recent article about the 40th anniversary of the Sex Pistols’ Never Mind The Bollocks, but everything’s going punk round movingtheriver’s way.

 David Bowie possibly spoke for many in 1999 when he told Q magazine: